Noovolari/leapp/README.md

 Read through our [contributing guidelines](CONTRIBUTING.md) to learn how you can bring your value to our project by submitting your first contribution.

+Want to start developing with Leapp?
+[Check out our developing guidelines!](DEVELOPMENT.md)

 You can report bugs or suggest features using the GitHub issues channel; moreover, you can pick [a good first issue](https://github.com/noovolari/leapp/contribute) and make your first code contribution.